ncke/fractals/README.md

   else tessellate (map (quadPlot algo config) (quadrants region))
 ```

 This is  going to improve our  time efficiency in most cases, but what about space efficiency?
 Each of those quadrants is trying to populate a portion of the bigger tile; and each quadrant can itself be divided into smaller quadrants.
 If that recursion reaches five deep then there will 1,024 (4<sup>5</sup>) quadrants.
 Instead of allowing each quadrant to write to its own copy of the full tile, we give each quadrant a tile sized for its smaller region.
 The `Tile` module has a `tessellate`  function that can merge two or more tiles together to form a larger tile that is just big enough to hold them all.
-Figure 5(a) shows an individual 5x5 quadrant that has been populated the the character ‘A’ for demonstration purposes.
+Figure 5(a) shows an individual 5x5 quadrant that has been populated for demonstration purposes.
 In figure 5(b) that quadrant has been tessellated with four others into a 10x10 quadrant.
 After the individual quadrants have been tessellated they will be subjected to the tender mercy of the garbage collector.

 ```
 (10,10) (5,5)
-'A' 'A' 'A' 'A' 'A'
+1  1  1  1  1
-'A' 'A' 'A' 'A' 'A'
+1  1  1  1  1
-'A' 'A' 'A' 'A' 'A'
+1  1  1  1  1
-'A' 'A' 'A' 'A' 'A'
+1  1  1  1  1
-'A' 'A' 'A' 'A' 'A'
+1  1  1  1  1
 ```
 **Figure 5(a).** An individual 5x5 tile.